LouisClazz/DockerfileClazz/README.md

 >I created for you a file named .dockerignore whose job is similar to a .gitignore file, It can allow or ignore files during the build of the docker image.
 The best practises in a .dockerignore are the same as a .gitignore, so by default you should always ignore everything and then white-list the things you need.
 >__WARNING:__ when using Kaniko to build the images the .dockerignore behavior is slightly different than when using Docker.
 As a result white-listing /app/dist is mandatory when using Kaniko and a multi-stage image building.

 If you now build your image again, the image should be much more of a lighter weight.
+The port use for this will be `80` cause of Nginx image.

 ### 🐍 2.
 Create Dockerfile for Django